Review by Steve Gustafson

 There is no accompanying Little White Book (LWB).
 In its place are nine double sided cards, which give a simplified method of cartomancy (based on the meaning of the suits, with a Major Arcana card drawn in accompaniment), and upright only meanings for the Major Arcana, Minor Arcana, and Court cards.
 The cards are printed in Italian, German, English, Spanish and French.

 I found this to be quite a gentle deck, and one that was easy to read with (which is saying something, because I do not generally read with a Marseilles style deck).
 This is a collectors deck, but it is also a deck that can be used by all levels of Tarot readers.

 Bonnie Cehovet is Certified Tarot Grand Master, a professional Tarot reader with over ten years experience, a Reiki Master/Teacher and a writer.
 Bonnie has served in various capacities with the American Tarot Association, is co-founder of the World Tarot Network, and Vice President (as well as Director of Certification) for the American Board For Tarot Certification.
 She has had articles appear in the 2004 and 2005 Llewellyn Tarot Reader.

-See the card images of Ancient Tarots of Lombardy or find out the details.
+See card images from the Ancient Tarots of Lombardy